 In Georgia, the average cost for a full coverage policy is $1,872 for a 65-year-old and $2,008 for a 70-year-old.

-CarInsurance.com found that 70-year-old drivers pay 7% more for full coverage than 65-year-old drivers in Georgia, and 75-year-old drivers pay 15% more for a full coverage policy.
+70-year-old drivers pay 7% more for full coverage than 65-year-olds and 75-year-old drivers pays 15% more for a full coverage policy

-The table below shows the annual average rate increase for senior drivers by age in Georgia for different coverage levels:
+The table below highlights the annual average rate increases for senior drivers in Georgia based on age and different coverage levels:

 Coverage types: